asurirk/proceedings-fa18/project-report/report.md

 **YOU MUST NOT COPY THIS EXAMPLE IN YOUR REPORTS.
 IF YOU DO YOU MUST CHANGE THE IMAGE REFERNCES.
 THIS IS LOGICAL AS ALL IMAGE REFERNCES MUST BE UNIQUE.**

+### Copy from this document

+In case you want to copy part of this document you need to do this from raw mode

 ## Design